0333 305 1785 ∙ enquiries@forestcare.co.uk

 At Forest Care, we involve families in care and activity planning and use life story work to shape the way we engage with our residents in an interesting and meaningful way.
 A personal understanding of what really matters to each resident, the things they enjoy, their life histories and their achievements, all helps to create a reassuring and stimulating environment.
 Our compassionate, experienced and dementia care trained teams provide 24/7 support for your loved ones at every stage of their dementia journey, filling their days with activities that bring joy and provide a sense of purpose and achievement.

-Our doors are always open for families, for a cup of tea or to toast a special occasion, and we are always here if you wish to talk about your loved one’s care or any aspect of the home.
+Our open visiting policy means family and friends are welcome at any time, and our Home Managers are here if you wish to talk about your loved one’s care or any aspect of the home.